 UWP Board & Staff

-Board Member Amanda Clements
+Board Chair Amanda Clements

-Board Member Phil Harrold
+Board Vice Chair Phil Harrold

 Phil first discovered the Uncompahgre River as a summer intern working for the U.S. Geological Survey, Water Resources Division, in 1976 and 1977. .
 He remembers the hot springs of the region most vividly and, as a flatlander by birth, the jagged peaks of the San Juan front.